DiedrichsenLab/MultiTaskBattery/docs/creating_tasks.rst

     {
         "demand_grid": {
-            "detailed_description": "Participants see a sequence of boxes lighting up on a grid.
-They must identify the correct pattern from two options (original vs. modified).", "task_file_parameters": {
+            "short_description": "2AFC spatial working memory task on a grid.", "detailed_description": "Participants see a sequence of boxes lighting up on a grid...", "recorded_metrics": "Accuracy + RT",
+            "reference": "Fedorenko et al. (2013)...",
+            "task_file_parameters": {
                 "grid_size": {
                     "type": "tuple",
                     "default": "(3, 4)",
                     "description": "Size of the grid (rows, cols)."
-                },
-                "num_steps": {
-                    "type": "int",
-                    "default": "3",
-                    "description": "Number of steps in the sequence shown to the participant."
-                },
-                "trial_dur": {
-                    "type": "float",
-                    "default": "7",
-                    "description": "Duration of each trial in seconds."
                 }
             }
         }
     }

-The detailed description appears below the short description on the :ref:`task descriptions <task_descriptions>` page, and the parameters appear in a collapsible table.
+All fields appear on the :ref:`task descriptions <task_descriptions>` page, with the parameters shown in a collapsible table.

 7. Test
 -------